 2) Parenting Schedule – As another example, the couple may have come up with a great parenting schedule that works for a pre-schooler, but they haven’t given thought to what schedule works best for everyone when the child enters school.
 In this instance, the family court may send you back to the drawing board to figure out a new parenting schedule.
 We can help you figure out a schedule that works both now and in the future.

 3) Tax Consequences – In other cases, there are tax consequences to how property is transferred, support is paid, and other taxation issues that neither spouse considers when coming up with their agreement.
 When we advise our clients, we make them aware of how their agreement may impact them with the IRS in the future.

-There are just three of many examples of where an uncontested divorce should remain uncontested, but the separation agreement needs a little fine tuning.
+There are just three of many examples of where an uncontested divorce should remain uncontested, but the separation agreement needs a little fine-tuning.

 One attorney can’t represent both the husband and the wife.
 In 1981, the South Carolina Bar’s Ethics Advisory Committee issued an opinion stating: “The position of the [husband and wife] in a divorce action are inherently adversary.
 We conclude that an attorney could and should not represent both.”
 However, we’ll give advice to the spouse that hires us and we’ll prepare an agreement according to that spouse’s wishes.
-We will send the agreement to the other spouse and ask if that spouse proposes that anything be changed.
+We will send the agreement to the other spouse and ask if that spouse proposes that anything is changed.
 We will not provide any advice or substantive representations to the other spouse, except that we will encourage that spouse to have the agreement reviewed by his or her own lawyer.
-Otherwise, we deal with the pro se (doesn’t have a lawyer) spouse fairly and professionally.
+Otherwise, we deal with the prose (doesn’t have a lawyer) spouse fairly and professionally.
 After all, we want (and encourage) your divorce to remain uncontested.